 Finding a Hospital in Samoa

 If you are looking for hospital in Samoa right now ⇒ Click here for the National Health Service of Western Samoa’s national hospital directory.
-Once on the page, click on any facility name for a map, directions, telephone number, hours, and services provided.
+The hospitals, hours, phone numbers, and email addresses are listed.

 Our Story: Getting to the Hospital in Samoa

 The owner of the Saletoga Sands Resort where we were staying took one look at our daughter’s hand and offered to take us to the hospital in Lalomanu, a 20 minutes drive away, along a beautiful coastal road.
 Although it is the closest hospital, he had not been here before.
 As we approached, he suggested to us that we “look for something which looks like a hospital.”

 With limited roads, the hospital was fairly easy to find, albeit different from the image of a hospital in my head.

 It’s not a big island, and we were lucky to be the only people waiting for medical attention.
 The waiting area was outdoors, and despite being well shaded, was still quite warm in the tropical heat.

 Stray dogs seem to be roaming everywhere in Samoa, so we really shouldn’t have been surprised when one joined us in the waiting area.

 It was a short wait.
 The patient before us emerged from the treatment room, and it was our turn.
 This was the first time we actually had spoken with anyone at the hospital, and it was now that we were told, “The doctor is only here on Wednesday.”
 It was Sunday, so we saw a nurse, who seemed quite knowledgeable.